Most key tasks can be performed from the command line, and here we document all such functionality.

 4 - Prototype Crystals

 In order to test out the code, it is useful to have sample crystals.
-At present, there is a script called pm-prototype-xtal which contains such data, and the information can be seen via tab completely print-attribute.
+At present, there is a command pm prototype-xtal which contains such data, and the information can be seen via tab completing print-attribute.
 This is only meant to be temporary until we have a more polished solution.

 lattice_vectors: